CynthiaKiplagat/Analyzing-the-Impact-of-Sales-Reasons-and-Location-Preferences-on-Sales-in-AdventureWorks/README.md

 2. Data cleaning and processing:Prepare the extracted data for analysis
 3. Exploratory Data Analysis: Summarizing data to compute total sales, quantities, and other metrics.
 4. Data Analysis: Using Python libraries (such as pandas, matplotlib, and seaborn) to perform detailed analysis and create visualizations.
-5. Reporting: Compiling results into comprehensive reports with visualizations to highlight key findings.
 ### Data Extraction
 Retrieved relevant data from SQL for our objective.
 Below is the SQL Statement: